 Moderated by Melissa Kuehne, Senior Program Manager, Institute for Local Government

 The Federal Government released the second tranche of American Rescue Plan Act (ARPA) funding, $33 billion in direct aid to every county, city, town and borough in America.
 Agencies have until year-end 2024 to allocate the funds and year-end 2026 to spend it.
 In this webinar, HdL and Yiftee discuss how communities are using ARPA funding and eGift Card programs to boost their local economies and strengthen small businesses for the future.
 Watch the recording and download the presentation deck to follow along.

 - Get access to ROI case studies of simple, free community gift card programs.

-- Learn how to run a 'shop local' campaign in your community in time for the holiday season, benefitting residents and merchants alike.
+- Learn how to run a 'shop local' campaign in your community, benefitting residents and merchants alike.

 Q: Did the participants you referenced in this webinar use ARPA funds?

 A. All the cities we discussed in this webinar did use ARPA funds.
 Oakley, for instance, is in a couple of rounds of this.
 Oakley is a small city, so when the Feds changed the ARPA rules, the City didn't have to show all that revenue loss.
 They didn't have any revenue loss originally, so they were able to move that to their general funds and that will fund future rounds of their Yiftee program.
 And again, there's no rush to allocate or even spend all of your money in the first couple of years.
 You can allocate it until the end of 2024 and spend it through 2026.
 We are able to stretch this out and do more with it and doing digital gift cards is something that you can continue to do beyond this year and in the future.